**Updated June 2017**

 The Fastpass+ system allows you to reserve rides and attractions to reduce the amount of time you spend waiting in lines.
 To make the system fair, everyone is permitted up to three Fastpasses per day with some restrictions and depending on availability.
-For example Magic Kingdom tier their attractions in order of popularity and you are only allowed to select one choice from the most popular.
+For example Animal Kingdom, Epcot and Hollywood Studios tier their attractions in order of popularity and you are only allowed to select one choice from the most popular.
 You can also only make Fastpass+ choices for one park per day so if you are visiting multiple parks in one day you will need to take your chances in the second park and attempt to make additional Fastpass+ choices when you get to the second park on the day.

 Being prepared with a plan for attractions and rides will help you get the most out of your holiday, but it’s worth remembering that this is a holiday and sometimes there can be too much planning.